Netgear Digital Entertainer: Description

-Common features of both EVA models include being able to access digital media files on a network attached home computer running Windows XP, stream audio and video from the PC, stream Internet radio (streaming MP3).
+Common features of both EVA models include being able to access digital media files on a network attached home computer running Windows XP, stream audio and video from the PC, and stream Internet radio (streaming MP3).
 USB storage devices such as iPods, thumb drives, and some digital cameras with USB interfaces can be attached directly to the units for playback of media on those USB devices.

 As the Digital Entertainer products are Intel Viiv compliant, setup and media access with an Intel Viiv PC is more automated than without such a PC.
 However, an Intel Viiv PC is not required in order to operate an EVA unit.

 The systems come with a remote control with which to manipulate the on-screen display on your television along with a large selection of suitable connecting cables.

 Inputs/Outputs: At a minimum, EVAs have RCA connectors for composite video output, as well as for component video output, S-Video output, a digital S/PDIF audio output, stereo RCA audio outputs, at least 1 USB 2.0 port and 1 8P8C 10/100 Ethernet port.